codefordenver/members/README.md

 		6. Select `Applications` from the side menu
 		7. Select `API Explorer Application`

-    (To enable Log In/ Sign Up functionality, please go to your Auth0 dashboard, navigate to "Hosted Pages", and enter the following line within the 'lock' variable.
+    (To enable Log In/ Sign Up functionality, please go to your Auth0 dashboard, navigate to "Hosted Pages", and enter the following: `initialScreen: config.extraParams.initial_screen,` on line 46 (within the `Auth0Lock` third argument object)

-          initialScreen: config.extraParams.initial_screen,
-    )

 5. Go the the command line and run `npm run setup` (You will be asked for the `Domain`, `Client ID`, and `Client Secret` from the
 		`API Explorer Client`.
 Paste them into the command line).
 This will create the `.env.local` file in the root of the project.